ProductLab-1/.github/profile/README.md

 ### Modules

 1. **[Basics](https://github.com/ProductLab-1/Basics)**: Start your journey by grasping the fundamental concepts of software development.
 Understand the building blocks that will enable you to tackle more advanced subjects.
-For most of the repositories the instructions for the module are in the ReadMe of the repository, however for this Module please find the instructions in the "Basics Module - Assignment Instructions.pdf" file within the repo.
+For most of the repositories the instructions for the module are in the ReadMe of the repository.
+But since you're just starting out we put the instructions in a format you might be more used to.
+So just download the "[Basics Module - Assignment Instructions.pdf](https://github.com/ProductLab-1/Basics/blob/main/Basics%20Module%20-%20Assignment%20Instructions.pdf)" file to get cookin'!

 2. **[Data Module](https://github.com/ProductLab-1/Data_Module)**: Dive into data structures, databases, and data modeling.
 Learn how applications store, reference, and manipulate data.